DidiYordanov/AppsFlyerSampleApp/README.md

 # AppsFlyerSampleApp

-This App is made with Monaca Cloud IDE and it's using the modified version of PhoneGap AppsFlyer plugin for Android and iOS.
+This App was developed with Monaca Cloud IDE and it's using the modified version of PhoneGap AppsFlyer plugin for Android and iOS.
-Use the modified plugin working with Monaca Cloud IDE from [here](https://github.com/DidiYordanov/com.appsflyer.phonegap.plugins.appsflyer).
+Used plugin works with Monaca Cloud IDE from [here](https://github.com/DidiYordanov/com.appsflyer.phonegap.plugins.appsflyer).

-## And the App looks like this:
+## App's landing page:
 ![](/img/appsflyermobileapp.png)